(See also Overview of Skin Cancer.)

 Diagnosis of Kaposi sarcoma is confirmed by punch biopsy.

-Patients with AIDS or immunosuppression require evaluation for visceral spread by computed tomography (CT) of the chest and abdomen.
+Patients with AIDS or immunosuppression require evaluation for visceral spread by CT of the chest and abdomen.
 If CT is negative but pulmonary or gastrointestinal (GI) symptoms are present, bronchoscopy or GI endoscopy should be considered.

-Surgical excision, cryotherapy, electrocoagulation, or possibly imiquimod for superficial lesions
+Surgical excision, cryotherapy, electrocoagulation, intralesional chemotherapy, or possibly topical imiquimod for superficial lesions

 Local radiation therapy and chemotherapy for multiple lesions, diffuse involvement, or lymph node disease

-Antiretroviral therapy or sometimes IV interferon alfa for AIDS-associated Kaposi sarcoma
+Antiretroviral therapy with similar local treatments or chemotherapy depending on extent of disease for AIDS-associated Kaposi sarcoma

 Reduction of immunosuppressants for iatrogenic Kaposi sarcoma

 Indolent lesions often require no treatment.
-One or a few superficial lesions can be removed by excision, cryotherapy, or electrocoagulation.
-Imiquimod has also been reported to be effective.
-Intralesional vinblastine or interferon alfa is also useful.
+One or a few superficial lesions can be removed by excision, cryotherapy, or electrocoagulation or treated with intralesional vinblastine or interferon alfa.
+Topical imiquimod has also been reported to be effective.
 Multiple lesions, diffuse involvement, and lymph node disease are treated locally with 10 to 20 Gy of radiation therapy and chemotherapy.
-Recurrence is common and it is difficult to obtain a complete cure.
+Recurrence is common, and it is difficult to obtain a complete cure.

 AIDS-associated Kaposi sarcoma responds markedly to highly active antiretroviral therapy (HAART), probably because the CD4+ count improves and the HIV viral load decreases; however, there is some evidence that protease inhibitors in this regimen may block angiogenesis.
-AIDS patients with indolent disease and CD4+ counts > 150/microL and HIV RNA < 500 copies/mL can be treated with IV interferon alfa.
-Patients with more extensive or visceral disease can be given liposomal doxorubicin 20 mg/m2 IV every 2 to 3 weeks.
-If this regimen fails, patients may receive paclitaxel.
-Other agents being investigated as adjuncts include IL-12, desferrioxamine, and oral retinoids.
+In AIDS patients with indolent local disease who have CD4+ counts > 150/mcL and HIV RNA < 500 copies/mL, intralesional vinblastine can be added.
+Pomalidomide can also be used for more indolent lesions.
+Patients with more extensive or visceral disease can be given pegylated liposomal doxorubicin 20 mg/m2 IV every 2 to 3 weeks.
+Paclitaxel is an alternative first-line treatment or can be given if pegylated liposomal doxorubicin fails.
+Other agents being investigated as adjuncts include interleukin (IL)-12, desferrioxamine, and oral retinoids.
 Treatment of Kaposi sarcoma does not prolong life in most AIDS patients because infections dominate the clinical course.

 Iatrogenic Kaposi sarcoma responds best to stopping immunosuppressants.
 In organ transplant patients, reduction of immunosuppressant dosage often results in reduction of Kaposi sarcoma lesions.
 If dosage reduction is not possible, conventional local and systemic therapies used in other forms of Kaposi sarcoma should be instituted.
 Sirolimus may also improve iatrogenic Kaposi sarcoma.